 The BVM should ideally be connected to high-flow oxygen as soon as possible.

-A pulse is present and respiratory rate is acceptable
+A pulse is present and the respiratory rate is acceptable

 If you feel a pulse or evidence of genuinebreathing, the patient would need urgent medical assessment (using an ABCDE approach) to stabilise them before further deterioration.